 In 2006 Leon Abelmann joined with his team the Transducer Science and Technology group of professor Elwenspoek, where he continued his work on novel, MEMS based, information storage systems and nanomagnetism.
 In 2010 he extended his research towards self-assembly, focussing on magnetic forces to steer the assembly process and self-assembly of magnetically functionalized units.

 In 2013, Leon Abelmann accepted a position as principal scientist at the European branch of the Korean Institute of Science and Technology in Saarbrücken, where he moved his field towards nanotechnology and magnetism for life sciences.
 He maintained his professorship at the University of Twente to strengthen the connection with KIST Europe and Korea.
 In 2014, Leon Abelmann was appointed honorarprofessor at Saarland University, in the department of Mechatronics, to strengthen the academic cooperation between Korea and Uni Saarland.
 He is (co)author of over 120 peer reviewed publications.

-Leon Abelmann is chairman of the steering committee of the MME workshop and was very active in education in the Electrical Engineering and Advanced Technology programs, as well as the Honours Program of the University of Twente.
+Leon Abelmann is chairman of the steering committee of the MME workshop and chairman of the European School on Magnetism (Saarbrücken, 2020).
+Leon was very active in education in the Electrical Engineering and Advanced Technology programs, as well as the Honours Program of the University of Twente.
 He was nominated teacher of the year for Electrical Engineering from 2002 to 2011, only interupted in 2010, and was recipient of the price in 2005.
 He received the best teacher award for the Advanced Technology bachelor program in 2010, and the award for excellent education by the TNW department in 2012.